 From house parties to reckless relationships to deathly plots, teen-drama Skins had it all.
 The E4 phenomenon placed itself at the heart of suburban teenage life, navigating sex, booze, drugs and mental health like nothing else of its time.
-Ten years on from its 2007 launch, where are the actors and actresses that portrayed our favourite characters now?
-From A-listers and Oscar nominees to complete unknowns, here’s what the beloved Bristolians are up to, these days…
+Over a decade on from its 2007 launch, where are the actors and actresses that portrayed our favourite characters now?
+From A-listers and Oscar winners to complete unknowns, here’s what the beloved Bristolians are up to, these days…

 1Nicholas Hoult as Tony Stonem

 The lead in series one, Hoult’s character Tony was certainly difficult to love.
-But since then, the childhood About a Boy star has won over the general public through roles in X-Men: First Class, Kill Your Friends and Mad Max.
-He’s due to have a busy 2018, reprising his role in X-Men: Dark Phoenix and an will play the titular role in Tolkien, an upcoming biographical drama about the writer’s life.
+But since then, the childhood About a Boy star has won over the general public through roles in X-Men: First Class, Kill Your Friends and Mad Max, as well as playing the titular role in Tolkien, a biographical drama about the writer’s life.
+Most recently he’s been starring as Emperor Peter III in comedy-drama television series The Great – a role which saw him nominated for a Golden Globe Award earlier this year.

 2Mike Bailey as Sid Jenkins